Red Zone adventure

 Who am I?
 Where am I?

-Even though neither of us is good at asking for help, ask she did, she contacted a local GP (family connection).
+Even though neither of us is good at asking for help, ask she does.
+A local GP (family connection) arrives.
 It’s amazing how a stethoscope as icy as the Arctic gets your attention.
-My savaged lungs said ‘f*** this for a game of soldiers.’
-The Red Zone wanted me.
+My savaged lungs say ‘f*** this for a game of soldiers.’
+The Red Zone calls.

-Right then, waiting for an ambulance in our wee part of rural Scotland seemed like a bad idea.
+Right then, waiting for an ambulance in our wee part of rural Scotland seems like a bad idea.

-‘We have to go,’ my wife said.
-‘Get a warm jacket on.’
+‘We have to go,’ my wife says, I’m embraced by a warm, winter jacket.

-In moments I sat beside open windows in the rear of the car.
-In our case, a chilly gale protected the driver.
-On the upside, I gained a refreshing break from a high fever.
-Then we were there.
+In moments I sit beside open windows in the rear of the car.
+In our case, the chilly gale protects the driver.
+On the upside, I gain a refreshing break from a high fever.
+Then we are there.

-I’m glad she/he didn’t stop.
-We jerked out of the way as more horn and flamethrower flashes strobed the side of the hospital.
-Engine roaring through designer mufflers, the driver stormed off lurching on two wheels around the corner into the main entrance area, fool.
+We jerk to the side as more horn and flamethrower flashes strobe the side of the hospital.
+Engine roaring through designer mufflers, the driver storms off, lurching with a hiss around the corner towards the main entrance area, fool.
 No lives lost.

 Into the Red Zone

-A security man came over and checked my name.
-We said our goodbyes as a young nurse collected me.
-Asked to stay in the car, she couldn’t come along and when we next met, a week later, described me as a frail old man being steered into the building.
+A security man comes over and checks my name.
+We say our goodbyes as a young nurse collects me.
+Told to stay in the car, my wife later describes me as a frail old man being steered into the building.
 Watching me hobble off, she thought she might never see me again.
-Poor bystander.
+Helpless bystander.

 Inside, I don’t remember much beyond caring, interested NHS medics, all asking about timelines and symptoms.
-Not at my most lucid right then, my version of the facts was theirs to unravel.
+Not at my most lucid right then, my version of the facts is theirs to unravel.